- Can I view a copy of the Wellbeing Assessment questionnaire?

 The reason is that the Wellbeing Assessment team at Wake Forest University conducts all the research and human subjects activities: We prepare recruitment materials and procedures, we developed the measure, and we conduct the generalizable research based on the data we collect.
 Your institution may use the de-identified data we send you for research or internal purposes, but you are not recruiting participants or working with their identified data.

 The human subjects activities in this study are approved by the Wake Forest University IRB.
-If you are talking withyour IRB, please provide them with this memo from WFU’s IRB explaining non-engaged partner status.
-To reduce confusion, do not say that the study or your site are “exempt.”
-Exempt research is a particular category of research; the Wellbeing Assessment project does not qualify for exempt status.
+It is good practice to let your institution’s IRB know that you are intending to participate.
+If you are talking with your IRB, please provide them with this memo from WFU’s IRB explaining non-engaged partner status.

 Yes.
 The Wake Forest University IRB approves the Wellbeing Assessment survey study each year.
 Before each year’s administration, we reapply for IRB approval.
 You can view official memo of approval for the 2020 survey.